-from Avangrid CEO Pedro Azagra Blázquez
+from Avangrid CEO Pedro Azagra

 At Avangrid, our purpose is to work together to build a more accessible clean energy model that promotes healthier, more sustainable communities every day.
 Fulfilling this purpose requires that we do more than just follow laws and regulations.
 We must all also hold ourselves to the highest ethical standards when working with our customers, shareholders, regulators, co-workers, and other stakeholders.

-This is critical to supporting our ESG+F based strategy - focused on respecting the environment, our contributions to society, prudent and ethical governance principles, and strong financial performance.
+This is critical to supporting our sustainability/ESG strategy - focused on respecting the environment, our contributions to society, prudent and ethical governance principles, and strong financial performance.

 I am proud that Avangrid has been named one of the World's Most Ethical Companies by the Ethisphere Institute, a global leader in the field of corporate ethics and governance, and that Avangrid has also been recognized by JUST Capital through inclusion within their JUST 100 index.
 However, we can never take this reputation for ethical conduct for granted.
-Even one small misstep could seriously damage Avangrid's reputation and negatively impact our business.
+Even one small misstep could seriously damage Avangrid's reputation and negatively impact our business so it's important that we maintain our leadership in this area.